surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ## Download

-To download the data retreiv
+To download the data retrieved click on **Download** Icon as explained in below image.

+## Number of records
+Number
   ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b86474022ef60bfa90365160155a02a2254aff13/images/find_sql.png)